-Retail Therapy: When Shopping Provides Short-Term Happiness
+Retail Therapy: When We Shop Trying to Buy Happiness

 After the 9/11 attack, US President George W. Bush told the public to “go shopping,” acknowledging the positive influence of retail therapy on our overall state of happiness and well-being.